-Now what’s deal here?
-A bit simpler story actually – first, wal writer has only meaning when “synchronous_commit” is set to “off”, with default being “on”, so most setups can already ignore it.
+Now what’s the deal here?
+This is a simpler story actually – first, wal writer has only meaning when “synchronous_commit” is set to “off”, with default being “on”, so most setups can already ignore it.
 More about “synchronous_commit” and it’s different values can be read from one of our recent blogposts here .

-But in short – with “synchronous_commit=off” (generally used as a performance crutch) Postgres commits are managed by this wal writer process and they are actually not flushed directly to the transaction log (a.k.a.
-WAL or XLog), but rather just sent to the operating system and fsync (i.e. real commit, guaranteeing durability) is requested only after “wal_writer_delay” period has passed from the last real commit.
+But in short – with “synchronous_commit=off” (generally used as a performance crutch) Postgres commits are managed by this wal writer process.
+They are actually not flushed directly to the transaction log (a.k.a.
+WAL or XLog), but rather just sent to the operating system and fsync (i.e. real commit, guaranteeing durability) is requested only after the “wal_writer_delay” period has passed from the last real commit.
 The default value is here 200ms again, same as “bgwriter_delay”.
-One could increase this parameter if needed, but please take into account the friendly warning from the docs, that in worst case the delay could triple, so only set it to an amount of seconds/milliseconds (1ms – 10s range available) that you’re willing to lose data in case of a crash (no fear of data corruption here though) – as this is what setting “synchronous_commit=off” means.
+One could increase this parameter if needed, but please take into account the friendly warning from the docs, that in worst case the delay could triple.
+Only set it the number of seconds/milliseconds (1ms – 10s range available) that you’re willing to lose data in case of a crash.
+(You needn’t fear of data corruption here, though.)
+This is what setting “synchronous_commit=off” means.
 Hope it helps!